Nickelfox/AnyErrorKit/README.md

 ## Features

-AnyErrorKit library offers the following features:

-- Error Handling: AnyErrorKit provides a powerful error handling mechanism that allows developers to define custom error types conforming to the Error protocol, and easily handle and manage errors in a type-safe way.
+- Type-erased error handling: AnyError allows you to work with any error type, making it flexible and convenient to handle errors in Swift applications.
-- Error Wrapping: AnyErrorKit allows developers to wrap any error type, including system errors, third-party library errors, or custom application-specific errors, into a unified error type called AnyError.
-This makes it easy to handle different types of errors using a single error type.
-- Error Recovery: AnyErrorKit provides a set of utility functions that allow developers to easily recover from errors and provide fallback values or alternative error handling paths, making it easier to handle errors gracefully and provide a better user experience.
+- Error representation: AnyError provides a way to represent errors as values, making it easier to pass around and manipulate errors in Swift code.
-- Error Transformation: AnyErrorKit enables developers to transform errors into other error types, providing a way to map or convert errors from one type to another.
-This can be useful when adapting errors from different sources or when dealing with errors in a consistent manner across different parts of an application.
+- Error conversion: AnyError provides utility methods to convert between different error types, allowing you to convert errors from one type to another.
-- Error Logging: AnyErrorKit includes built-in logging capabilities that allow developers to log errors with customizable logging levels, helping with debugging and troubleshooting during development and production.
+- Error chaining: AnyError allows you to chain multiple errors together, making it easier to represent complex error scenarios in Swift applications.